Drawing Critiques

 Photo courtesy of ©Helen South / About.com

-Here is my first attempt at drawing the photo.
+Here is my first attempt at copying the photo.
 I used a 4B pencil, an eraser to pick out highlights and a cotton tip for blending.

 Old Bridge Drawing